 Code of Ethics

-To underscore the importance of ethics standards for all designations, the Board of Trustees adopted a Code of Ethics in 1984.
-Embodied in the Code are the Professional Pledge and eight Canons.
+To underscore the importance of maintaining ethical standards in financial services, the Board of Trustees of The American College of Financial Services adopted a Code of Ethics in 1984.
+Embodied in the Code are the designees’ Professional Pledge and eight Canons.

 - Conduct yourself at all times with honor and dignity.